sahilng/csv-proxy-duckdb/README.md

 ## Features

-- Dynamically generates CSV files from DuckDB database queries on each request.
-- Proxies requests to DuckDB, allowing real-time data to be served in CSV format.
+- Proxies requests to DuckDB and caches CSV files based on file modification time, serving real-time data when the cache is outdated.
-- Supports custom database paths and flexible query structures for different datasets.
 - Lightweight, easily deployable using Flask or Docker.
-- Ideal for integration with mapping or visualization tools that require live CSV links.
-- Supports authentication with a `motherduck_token` query parameter for secure access to remote DuckDB databases.
+- Supports authentication with a `motherduck_token` query parameter for secure access to MotherDuck.
-- Custom database path defaults to a local DuckDB file if no token is provided.
-- Rate limiting and input validation for enhanced security.

 ## Installation